 12. Be Mindful Of Your Vagina

-To make sure you don’t share bacteria between your parts, plan to clean the insertion implement (finger, penis, toy) between uses or just switch condoms.
-It’s also a good idea to remind your partner to keep track of hands and toys in this regard — maybe they can designate one hand for touching your pussy and clit and another for anal play.
+To make sure you don’t share bacteria between your parts, plan to clean the insertion implement (finger, penis, toy) between uses or switch condoms.
+It’s also a good idea to remind your partner to keep track of hands and toys in this regard — maybe they can designate one hand for touching your vagina and clit and another for anal play.

 13. Know When You Really Want It